 The Specialist in Aging Certificate granted by the School of Social Work is awarded upon successful completion of academic course requirements and approved field instruction.
 Course requirements for the Specialist in Aging Certificate may be completed by completing courses during the regular University Fall, Winter, and Spring/Summer terms.
-For further information contact Professor Lydia Li at lydiali@umich.edu or go to: https://ssw.umich.edu/programs/msw/financial-aid/specialization-and-certification-programs/specialist-in-aging
+For further information search "Specialist in Aging Certificate" on the School of Social Work web site.